Talk to the team

 Unlike regular boilers that require a separate cold water tank, system boilers only need a hot water cylinder, usually placed in an airing cupboard.
 This makes them a good choice for homes with limited or no loft space, as they don't require the additional space for a tank, making them more compact and easier to fit in smaller properties.

 System boilers are designed for efficiency.
-They work by pumping hot water directly to radiators and the hot water cylinder, minimizing heat loss and maximizing heating efficiency.
+They work by pumping hot water directly to radiators and the hot water cylinder, minimising heat loss and maximising heating efficiency.
 This makes them a suitable choice for homeowners looking to reduce their energy bills and increase their home's energy efficiency rating.

 Many system boilers are compatible with solar thermal systems, making them an excellent option for eco-conscious households looking to reduce their carbon footprint and harness renewable energy sources.
 This compatibility allows homeowners to enjoy lower energy bills and contribute to a greener environment.